Elevator Emergency Power

 It’s important for building owners and property managers to be aware of the elevator emergency power and high-rise considerations for their buildings as outlined in OBC Section 3.2.6.

-For very tall buildings more than 36m high, there are additional considerations.
+For very tall buildings (over 36m high), there are additional considerations.
 For example, elevators need to be programmed with elevator recall and evacuation sequence of operations.
 There are also communication and security requirements.

 The HVAC systems serving elevator machine rooms should be able to handle the heat output from elevator controllers, and also maintain temperatures above freezing for elevators that serve exterior areas.